Nicky Campbell: Podcasts

-"I’ve suffered from terrible depression since I can remember — probably since I was a teenager, and I have bipolar disorder type 2.
+"I've suffered from terrible depression since I can remember — probably since I was a teenager, and I have bipolar disorder type 2.
 It sent me into a really, really low ebb and I was suffering badly at the time, anyway.
 Of course I can take people having a go and having a bit of craic and insulting you — it goes with the game.
 But this was visceral.
 Really, really visceral and really vicious and really horrible."

+In the 2023 British Podcast Awards his podcast Different won the award for best interview podcast.
+The winning episode was his conversation with Jenny Pearson, the daughter of the teacher who sexually abused him at the Edinburgh Academy.